-Virtual currencies or cryptos do not always need a blockchain in the background.
+Virtual currencies or cryptos do not always require an underlying blockchain.

 Taxation of cryptocurrencies

-Our firm is well versed in the taxation of cryptocurrencies and we can surely advice you with the taxation.
+Our firm is well versed in the taxation of cryptocurrencies, and we can certainly advise you on your taxation.

-The only supreme court ruling on the taxation is KHO 2019:42.
-The ruling confirmed that the Income Tax Act’s provisions concerning profit on sale are applicable to the taxation of profits gained from cryptocurrency transfers.
+The only supreme court ruling on taxation is KHO 2019:42.
+The ruling confirmed that the Income Tax Act’s provisions concerning profit on sale apply to the taxation of profits gained from cryptocurrency transfers.

-In short, the person who has sold cryptocurrencies can deduct the expenses that resulted from acquiring the cryptocurrencies and in addition the loses resulting from selling cryptocurrencies are also deductible.
-Taxation that was carried out before the ruling can now be appealed with which we can help you.
+In short, the person who has sold cryptocurrencies can deduct the expenses that resulted from acquiring the cryptocurrencies and also deduct the losses resulting from selling cryptocurrencies.
+Taxation that was carried out before the ruling can now be appealed, with which we can help you.

 Cryptocurrency service providers

-The Act on Cryptocurrency Service Providers entered into force on the 1 May 2019 and now cryptocurrency service providers must register to the Financial Supervisory Authority if they want to offer these services legally.
-The service providers must register 1 November 2019 at the latest but new service providers must register before offering the services.
+The Act on Cryptocurrency Service Providers entered into force on 1 May 2019, and now cryptocurrency service providers must register to the Financial Supervisory Authority if they want to offer these services legally.
+The service providers must register on 1 November 2019 at the latest, but new service providers must register before offering their services.